 Mother and Child: Hood, St Paul’s Cathedral, London

-Another sculpture collection yet to be photographed by Art UK is that of St Paul's Cathedral in London.
-They have a Henry Moore called Mother and Child: Hood, dating to 1983, just three years before the artist's death.
+St Paul's Cathedral in London has a Henry Moore called Mother and Child: Hood on display.
+It dates to 1983, just three years before the artist's death and is on loan from Henry Moore Studios and Gardens in Hertfordshire.
 This snapshot is by Art UK Sculpture Project Regional Digitisation Manager, Hazel Buchan Cameron.

 Looking for more of Moore?